Player Profile

 When it comes to T20 cricket, Chris Green has been there, seen it, done it and bought the t-shirt.

 Look down his career stats and it is clear this is a cricketer who has made his name in T20 cricket.
+He is currently sat on 236 career appearances and could make his 250th in a Lightning shirt in 2025.

-A year later Green played his solitary T20I for Australia against India in Rajpur.
+A year later, Green played his solitary T20I for Australia against India in Rajpur.

-He is definitely a gun for hire, a player with a whole host of clubs on the CV across 14 different countries, including the likes of India, Pakistan, the Caribbean and England.
+Green is definitely a gun for hire, a player with a whole host of clubs on the CV across 14 different countries, including the likes of India, Pakistan, the Caribbean and England.

 He has spent a lot of time in England, be it in league or county cricket.
 He has played league cricket in Surrey and Essex and represented both county second teams as well as Middlesex.